NEW JERSEY CANNABIS REGULATORY, ENFORCEMENT ASSISTANCE AND MARKETPLACE MODERNIZATION ACT (CREAMMA)

 (3) Both conditional and microbusiness licenses can convert into a “full license”.
 The full license expires after one year, but can be renewed upon submission of a new application.
 Full license business-applicants must include an owner who is a "significantly involved person" and who is a current resident of New Jersey for at least two years.

 The CRC will process applications pursuant to a point scale system, allocating points based on the applicant's operating, security, and environmental plans.
-Further, the CRC will prioritize applications from certified minority-, women-, and disabled veteran-owned businesses.
+Further, the CRC will prioritize micro and conditional licenses, as well as applications from certified minority-, women-, and disabled veteran-owned businesses.
 The CRC will prioritize business licensing in impact zones (zones negatively impacted by poverty, unemployment, or past marijuana enforcement), applicants residing in impact zones for at least three years, and businesses employing residents of impact zones.
 Other application priorities go to long-term in-state residents (of five years or more).

 Once a complete license application is submitted, the CRC aims to review the submission within 90 days and, if approved, issue the license within 30 days after notice of approval.